 If you’re flying business or first class as you continue your travels, you’ll have automatic lounge access.
 However, there are a handful of credit cards that will get you into lounges no matter what fare you’re flying.

-The best among them is the American Express Platinum card.
-Between American Express’ Centurion Lounges, 1,000+ Priority Pass locations, Escape Lounges and Delta SkyClubs, the Platinum card opens more lounge doors than any competitor.
-Learn more about this card and other travel rewards cards here.
+The best among them is the Platinum Card from American Express.
+Between American Express’ Centurion Lounges, 1,200+ Priority Pass locations, Escape Lounges and Delta SkyClubs, the Platinum card opens more lounge doors than any competitor.

 Check out LoungeBuddy, a great app that tracks all of the independent, pay-per-entry lounges out there and allows you to purchase a day pass.
 It’s one of our favorite travel apps because it also collects reviews from travelers and breaks down what amenities each lounge has.